 uBarrier(unsigned int total) - this form specifies the total number of tasks participating in the synchronization.
 Appropriate values are ≥ 0 .
+A 0 initialization value implies the barrier does not cause any task to wait, but each calling task runs member routine last.

 The member routines total and waiters return the total number of tasks participating in the synchronization and the total number of tasks currently waiting at the barrier, respectively.
-The member routine reset changes the total number of tasks participating in the synchronization; no tasks may be waiting in the barrier when the total is changed. block is called to synchronize with N tasks; tasks block until any N tasks have called block.
+The member routine reset changes the total number of tasks participating in the synchronization; no tasks may be waiting in the barrier when the total is changed. block is called to synchronize with total tasks; tasks block until any total tasks have called block.
 The virtual member routine last is called by the last task to synchronize at the barrier.
 It can be replaced by subclassing from uBarrier to provide a specific action to be executed when synchronization is complete.
 This capability is often used to reset a computation before releasing the tasks from the barrier to start the next computation.
 The default code for last is to resume the coroutine main.